Ro-Block/TVLMEMESCOPE/README.md

 # TVL Memescope

-A cross-chain **liquidity rotation map** (L2Beat / DefiLlama style) combined with a **memescope** that ranks traders by 60-day ROI and alerts you when proven whale wallets buy new pairs.
+A cross-chain **liquidity rotation map**  combined with a **memescope** that ranks traders by 60-day ROI and alerts you when proven whale wallets buy new pairs.

 Chains covered: **Solana, Base, Robinhood Chain, BNB Chain and HyperEVM/Hyperliquid**, plus Ethereum, Arbitrum, OP, Tron, Avalanche, Polygon and Sui on the flow map.